Amalie Adlerberg: Tyutchevs and Krüdeners

 The Tyutchevs and Krüdeners continued to frequent the same diplomatic society, they were nearly next-door neighbors with the Tyutchevs living at Karolinenplatz 1, and the Krüdeners a five-minute walk away on Briennerstrasse 15.
 Fyodor Tyutchev continued to see Amalie, but in families.
 Prince Karl, brother of King Ludwig I of Bavaria, and the king himself were spellbound by the beautiful Amalie.
 Ludwig I ordered an oil portrait of Amalie to the artist Joseph Stieler for his Gallery of Beauties.
 It was completed in 1828 and today can be viewed at Nymphenburg Palace in Munich.

-In April 1836, Fyodor Tyutchev dedicated to Amalie his poem Ia pomniu vremia zolotoe… (I Remember the Golden Time…).
+In April 1836, Fyodor Tyutchev dedicated to Amalie his poem I Remember the Golden Time….
 This poem is not about love, but a reminiscence of love, of their past meetings on the hills of Regensburg.
-The poem was later interpreted by Mieczysław Weinberg, in Opus 25: Six Romances after F. Tutchev for singer and piano (1945) in the romance if the same name.
+The poem was later interpreted by Mieczysław Weinberg, in Opus 25: Six Romances after F. Tutchev for singer and piano (1945) in the romance of the same name.